TIC3001-AY2324S2/PeerPrep/backend/question-service/README.md

 1. Set up a MongoDB Shared Cluster by following the steps in this [Guide](./MongoDBSetup.md).

 2. After setting up, go to the Database Deployment Page.
 You would see a list of the Databases you have set up.
-Select `Connect` on the cluster you just created earlier on for User Service.
+Select `Connect` on the cluster you just created earlier on for Question Service.

 ![alt text](../user-service/GuideAssets/ConnectCluster.png)

-3. Select the `Drivers` option, as we have to link to a Node.js App (User Service)
+3. Select the `Drivers` option, as we have to link to a Node.js App (Question Service)

 ![alt text](../user-service/GuideAssets/DriverSelection.png)